Veronika-Tretiak/cinema-app/README.md

 # Cinema-app 🎥

 ### 📜 Description
-This is simple simulation of cinema  service for reservation tickets, that supports registration, authentication and CRUD operations.
+This is a simulation of cinema  service for reservation tickets, that supports registration, authentication and CRUD operations.
 It was written in Java and Spring.
 All information is received in JSON format.
 ### ⚙️ Features